 Randy England has an interesting article at LewRockwell.com regarding Paul’s attitude toward secular authority.
-Here is a short excerpt, but I encourage you to continue on to LRC for the full article:
+Here is a short excerpt:

 Christian statists will always drag out St. Paul’s epistle to the Romans to demonstrate that disobedience to government is not an option: